-If you are worried about the impact of domestic or sexual abuse on your child / children, including children who have been living with parental domestic abuse, we offer direct support for children and young people through our CYP therapy and our age-appropriate ‘Safe.
-Talk.
-Thrive.’ project run by our Domestic Abuse Team.
+If you are worried about the impact of domestic or sexual abuse on your child / children, including children who have been living with parental domestic abuse, we offer direct support for children and young people through our CYP therapy and our age-appropriate Domestic Abuse Team groups.

 Do you need help because of ‘Harmful Practices’?

-If you have fears or concerns about harms such as Forced Marriage, Female Genital Mutilation and Cutting, or so-called Honour Based Violence – we are here to help you.
+If you have fears or concerns about harms such as Forced Marriage, Female Genital Mutilation and Cutting, or Harmful Practices – we are here to help you.